 A. Rate the degree to which instructors receive a written policy or procedure regarding the use of substitutes.

 POSSIBLE DOCUMENTS: A. Provide written policy or procedure on substitute teachers.
-For items rated above or below a 4 - provide explanation below: Standard 10 Average Score (3 items)

 STOP!

 THE NEXT TWO STANDARDS ARE OPTIONAL.
 YOU SHOULD ONLY COMPLETE STANDARDS 11 AND/OR 12 IF ADDITIONAL PROGRAM HOURS ARE NEEDED TO MEET MINIMUM HOUR REQUIREMENTS.